cheyanneshariat/OverCite/README.md

 - `\citep{}`: last resort, where OverCite searches from the local sentence context alone

 If the contextual result list looks wrong for a non-empty key, try `Simple search` or set `Default Search Mode` in the extension settings.

+## Scope

+OverCite works best when you already know the paper, author, or result you want to cite, and want to add it without leaving the editor.
+It is designed to replace the interruptive workflow of stopping, searching ADS/SciX, copying BibTeX, renaming the citation key, and then returning to writing.
+It is *not* meant to replace broader literature exploration or paper discovery.

 ## Settings